-- A 6 metre front yard setback, consistent with the neighbouring buildings on the west side of Spruce Street. - B Two-storey height (10m), consistent with the building heights in the District. - Front porch at the main entrance to each dwelling, contributing to a more active and varied streetscape. - Use of an appropriate material palette including red brick and wood garage doors, consistent with materiality found in the District. - Varied massing and articulation of each semi-detached unit to reflect the varied scale of the District. - Varied articulation, window and side door openings along the south elevation facing Centre Street, providing animation along this more commercially active frontage.
+6 metre front yard setback, consistent with the neighbouring buildings on the west side of Spruce Street.

+Two-storey height (10m), consistent with the building heights in the District.

+Front porch at the main entrance to each dwelling, contributing to a more active and varied streetscape.

+Varied massing and articulation of each semi-detached unit to reflect the varied scale of the District.

+Varied articulation, window and side door openings along the south elevation facing Centre Street, providing animation along this more commercially active frontage.